jerryxyx/AlphaTrading/README.md

 		4. bussiness cycle risk
 		5. market-timing risk

+### Generalizations
+The simplicity of APT framework is a great virtue.
+It is helpful to understand the true sources of stock returns.
+The basic APT model can be enhanced in many ways.

+* Allow risk prices $P_k$ to vary over time
+* Allow risk exposures $\beta_{i,k}$ to vary over time
+* Use Bayesian mothods to produce optimal out-of-sample forcasts for the risk exposures and hence for the expected returns
+* Introduce additional factor with zero-risk prices.
+Although do not contribute to expected return, help to explain the volatility.

-## Multi-Index Models
+## Multi-Index Models (Factor Analysis & PCA)
+###Goal
-Goal: Using historical return extract the factors
+Using historical return extract the factors

 $$r_{it} = \alpha_i + \sum_k \beta_{ik}\cdot f_{kt}$$
 where